 We recommend disconnecting the cable for transport and keeping the keyboard protected from dust and hard impacts.
 We sell a case custom-designed to fit the Atreus.

 You will receive an email receipt after checkout.
 If you need an official invoice in addition, please write us at firstname.lastname@example.org and tell us your order number as well as any information you need included on the invoice (company name, address, etc.)

-We are happy to offer you a full refund at any time before your Model 01 ships.
+We are happy to offer you a full refund at any time before your order ships.
 All you have to do is ask.

-If you have purchased a new Model 01 from Keyboardio or an authorized distributor, your keyboard is covered by a limited one-year parts and labor warranty from the date of purchase.
+If you have purchased a new Atreus from Keyboardio or an authorized distributor, your keyboard is covered by a limited one-year parts and labor warranty from the date of purchase.

-Your keyboard comes with a screwdriver.
-You can use this screwdriver to disassemble your keyboard.
+The Atreus is designed to be easy to dissasemble.
 Be careful when doing this, as there are sensitive electronics inside and damage to the electronics due to you poking at them will void your warranty.
-The mere act of unscrewing the parts of your Model 01, however, does not void your warranty.
+The mere act of unscrewing the parts of your Atreus, however, does not void your warranty.